More about: 4 Best Day Trips from Queenstown

 Details of interest

-2. Full day tour to Mt Cook from Queenstown
+2. Full day tour to Mount Cook from Queenstown

-A full day tour to Mount Cook from Queenstown is a breathtaking experience that allows you to explore one of New Zealand's most iconic natural wonders.
-Departing from Queenstown, you will journey through spectacular and picturesque scenery to reach this majestic site, which is the highest mountain in the country.
+A full day trip to Mount Cook from Queenstown is a breathtaking experience that allows you to explore one of New Zealand's most iconic natural wonders.
+Departing from Queenstown, you 'll journey through spectacular and picturesque scenery to reach this majestic site, which is the highest mountain in the country.

-The tour will take you along scenic roads, through valleys, rivers and waterfalls that make for a dreamlike landscape.
+The journey will take you along scenic roads, through valleys, across rivers and over waterfalls that make for a dreamlike landscape.
 As you enter the Aoraki National Park, you'll marvel at the beauty of the Southern Alps and the serenity of the surrounding glacial lakes, especially if you plan to visit Queenstown in winter.

 Details of interest